Category Archives: Kindle Press

 Dear Peggy,

 I’m bustin’ with news to tell you, little sister.
-I only have a few minutes before my shift at the hospital starts, so bear with me.
+I only have a few minutes before my shift at the hospital starts, pink_hibiscus_couple_moonso bear with me.
 I don’t know where to begin.
 It all happened so fast.
 I met Jimmy at the Officers’ Club when I first got here last summer and the handsome Army Air Force lieutenant asked me to dance.
 The band was playing Moonlight Serenade and before I knew it he had his arms around me, holding me so tight I couldn’t breathe.

 Then he kissed me.